 Build the Foundation

-Develop a support case: Create a compelling case for support document that clearly articulates why your nonprofit deserves major donors' investment.
+Develop a support case: Create a compelling case for a support document that clearly articulates why your nonprofit deserves major donors' investment.
 Highlight their contributions' impact, the urgency of the need, and your organization's unique role in addressing the issue.

 “Organizations embracing this change are climbing a mountain of success while others, forcing their own models onto their donors, are fighting in the foothills."
 (Fundraising Analytics by Joshua M. Birkholz)